jjfeng/jjfeng.github.io/joining.md

 # Postdoctoral researcher on LLM auditing

 ## The project:
-Due to the unprecedented ability of large language models (LLMs) to interpret text data with human-like reasoning, this technology is poised to transform many fields, including healthcare.
+The unprecedented ability of large language models (LLMs) to interpret text data with human-like reasoning is poised to transform many fields.
-Nevertheless, for LLMs to be safe and effective for use in healthcare, it is crucial to understand biases embedded in this technology, as it has been shown to vary in performance across patient subgroups and can even discriminate against minorities.
+Nevertheless, for LLMs to be safe and effective for use in high-risk domains like healthcare, it is crucial to understand biases embedded in this technology, as it has been shown to vary in performance across subgroups and even discriminate against minorities.
 The goal of this project is to study red-teaming solutions that can effectively audit LLM systems, as well as the limits of current approaches.
+Methodologies developed in this project will be tested on real-world clinical data, including unstructured notes.
 This project is a supplement of our existing PCORI project ``Diagnostic Tools for Quality Improvement of Machine Learning-Based Clinical Decision Support Systems'' (see project description [here](https://www.pcori.org/research-results/2022/diagnostic-tools-quality-improvement-machine-learning-based-clinical-decision-support-systems)).

 ## The position:
 We are looking to hire a postdoctoral researcher/data scientist to join the team.
-The position (100% funded) will be for two years, with the possibility of extension.
+The position (100% funded) will be for two years.
 Salary and benefits are competitive.

 ## Qualifications: